d3x-at/a1111-scripts/README.md

   Batch Text 2 Image example.

-  Iterates over a number of given prompts.
+  Generates a number of images with a given prompt (and other parameters).

   Uses multiple backend servers for generation, if given.